isaac-lee38/nextjs-dashboard/README.md

 # nextjs-dashboard
-Learning NextJS with their template
+Learning NextJS with their template STEP by STEP